t3dotgg/t3-astro/src/pages/blog/posts/types-and-nextjs.md

 }
 ```

 We know, given a `User`, that we have an `id` string that is unique and we _might_ have a `name` that is a string.
-If we were interfacing with this in Typescript, the TS definition would look something like
+If we were interfacing with this in TypeScript, the TS definition would look something like

 ```tsx
 type User {